 Hagerty: Well, I traditionally have not been that kind of a person.
 I’m a finance professor, and in finance we don’t spend a lot of time thinking about our journey.
 You know?
 That’s just the culture.
 But this year I have spent a lot of time around alumni and staff, who do spend more time thinking about reflection.
 So when they’re doing it, it makes you want to think about it too.

-Until this year I hadn’t thought about it about it this way, but when you’re a leader, you kind of have a role—and I mean role like acting role.
+Until this year I hadn’t thought about it this way, but when you’re a leader, you kind of have a role—and I mean role like acting role.
 And my role was to be somebody who’d been at the school for a really long time, who really knew a lot about the school, who knew everybody at the school.
 My role was to demonstrate that everything’s under control and we can handle everything that comes up.

 Insight: Did you intuit before the year started that that would be your role, or was that something that you grew into over the course of the first couple of months, after introspection?